bpg/terraform-provider-proxmox/docs/resources/virtual_environment_download_file.md

 parent: Resources
 subcategory: Virtual Environment
 description: |-
   Manages files upload using PVE download-url API.
-It can be fully compatibile and faster replacement for image files created using proxmox_virtual_environment_file.
+It can be fully compatible and faster replacement for image files created using proxmox_virtual_environment_file.
 Supports images for VMs (ISO images) and LXC (CT Templates).
 ---

 # Resource: proxmox_virtual_environment_download_file

 Manages files upload using PVE download-url API.
-It can be fully compatibile and faster replacement for image files created using `proxmox_virtual_environment_file`.
+It can be fully compatible and faster replacement for image files created using `proxmox_virtual_environment_file`.
 Supports images for VMs (ISO images) and LXC (CT Templates).

 ## Example Usage